Languedoc, La Clape

 Languedoc, Minervois,Pays d'Oc,IGP Vin de Pays d'Oc

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 Do you know Château Castigno, this isolated little jewel in the Saint-Chinian appellation, in a setting of pristine scrubland and red earth of remarkable beauty...?
-This estate located at the foot of the Haut Languedoc park in the Hérault at an altitude of about 250m enjoys a rare and privileged location, it is of course grown organically.
-Most of the vines have more than one...Lire plus Learn more
+This estate located at the feet of the...Lire plus Learn more